 At age 65, you can typically borrow around 25% of your home’s value, but this can rise to as much as 50% or 60% if you’re older.
 This is because it’s likely to take less time for the equity release provider to recover their investment, compared to a younger applicant who may live for much longer.
 Most equity release providers have a maximum applicant age limit of 85.

-An equity release provider will consider other factors that could affect the amount of equity you can release from your property:
+An equity release provider will consider several different factors when weighing up how much equity you can release from your property:

 How much your property is worth